Slap of Tunis

-The Schiaffo di Tunisi (literally Slap of Tunis in English), was an expression used by the Italian press and historiographers from the end of the 19th century to describe an episode of the political crisis elapsed at the time between the Kingdom of Italy and the French Third Republic.
+The Slap of Tunis (Schiaffo di Tunisi in Italian), was an expression used by the Italian press and historiographers from the end of the 19th century to describe a political crisis between the Kingdom of Italy and the French Third Republic following the French conquest of Tunisia.
 In 1881, the French government forcefully established a protectorate over Tunisia, which already was a colonial objective of the Kingdom of Italy.

 Background

-The Italo-Tunisian treaty of 1868
+The Italo-Tunisian Treaty of 1868

 Tunisia had strategic importance for the European powers when it came to ownership and controlling the flow of trade across the Straits of Sicily.
 For that reason, Britain would support the French claim to the protectorate, denying Italy the opportunity to develop a stranglehold over shipping routes going through Tunisia and Sicily.
-(Italians had a long history in Tunisia, tracing back to the 16th century.
-The Italian language was a lingua franca among merchants, due partially to the existing Italian-Jewish merchant community.)
+Italians had a long history in Tunisia, tracing back to the 16th century.
+The Italian language was a lingua franca among merchants, due partially to the existing Italian-Jewish merchant community.

 Italy had close relations with the Bey of Tunis, receiving its own capitulation in 1868 (it), giving it most favored nation status.
 The international accord granted Italians in Tunisia privileges already conceded to several Italian states pre-unification.
 Civil equality granted Italians freedom of commerce and extraterritoriality privileges for their factories.
 In fishing and navigation matters, they benefited from the same treatment as Tunisians.
 Moreover, the bey couldn't modify tariffs without preemptively consulting the Italian government.